murpjack/murphyme.github.io/contact.md

 ---

 Thanks for taking the time to look around.
-I am currently available for any freelance work you might have.
+I am currently available for any freelance work you have.

 #### Tel: 07494921798
 #### E-mail: jack@murphyme.co.uk